 Fatigueable muscle weakness

-Not currently performed in house; this test is referred to the Department of Immunology at the Churchill Hospital in Oxford.
+Not currently performed in house; this test is performed by radioimmunoassay at OUH Oxford Immunology Laboratory.